Seagate/cortx-fs-ganesha/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0a902c2fbf9e455f88c61bd0e75fed09)](https://app.codacy.com/gh/Seagate/cortx-fs-ganesha?utm_source=github.com&utm_medium=referral&utm_content=Seagate/cortx-fs-ganesha&utm_campaign=Badge_Grade_Settings)

-# CORTX-FS-Ganesha
+# CORTXFS-Ganesha

-The CORTX-FS-GANESHA submodule provides the FSAL code for CORTX-FS that is used by the CORTX-NFS-Ganesha repository.
-In other words, CORTX-FS-Ganesha is the backend for CORTX-FS implementation.
-The FSAL (Filesystem Abstraction Layer) implements the NFS-Ganesha FSAL-API based on CORTX-FS as the underlying filesystem.
+The CORTXFS-GANESHA repository provides the FSAL code for CORTXFS that is used by the CORTX-NFS-Ganesha repository.
+In other words, CORTXFS-Ganesha is the backend for CORTXFS implementation.
+The FSAL (Filesystem Abstraction Layer) implements the NFS-Ganesha FSAL-API based on CORTXFS as the underlying filesystem.

 **See also:**